-Kendra Bertram has been the Operations Manager here at the Moline Cross since April 2019.
+Kendra Bertram has been the General Manager here at the Moline Cross since April 2019.
 Kendra is responsible for the overall running of the clubhouse and bar.
 Kendra has many years experience in the industry.
 She has worked in a range of venues, particularly in Norton and is well known within the community.
 Kendra is extremely experienced in running restaurants and bars and providing exceptional service to customers.
 Kendra has previous experience of setting up restaurants and has continued her success with the launch of the new food offering at The Moline Cross.

 A 5 Star hygiene rating has been awarded.